-Parents often ask me for strategies to help their kids engage with sightseeing, and I think I’ve finally hit upon two very useful guidelines:
+Parents often ask me for strategies to help their kids engage with sightseeing, and I think I’ve finally hit upon two very useful guidelines for how to plan a visit to Rome for kids:

 - Allow children to focus in on the little details.
 They have the ability to understand the significance much better when it is illustrated via one or two very special sites, rather than trying to squeeze in too much.